-However,, many people have said that installing the system was a “piece of cake”, so you won’t need a plumber to install this system even if you are new to the process.
+However, many people have said that installing the system was a “piece of cake,” so you won’t need a plumber to install it even if you are new to the process.

 It is easy to replace the filter cartridges, and the filter system itself lasts for quite a while.
 The filter also changes the taste and appearance of ice and drinking water in a way that leaves most people satisfied.

-The Filtrate Advanced Quick Change filter is the intermediate in a line of Filtrate filters ranging from basic to maximum (which filters lead in addition to what is filtered by the advanced filter).
-It is one of the most effective filters that can change the taste and appearance of water significantly, but may not do much on the microscopic level.
+The Filtrate Advanced Quick Change filter is the intermediate in a line of Filtrate filters ranging from basic to maximum (which filters lead and what is filtered by the advanced filter).
+It is one of the most effective filters that can significantly change the taste and appearance of water but may not do much on the microscopic level.

-While the filter system may take some time to mount against a cabinet wall underneath your sink, cartridge replacement can take place in a flash.
+While the filter system may take some time to mount against a cabinet wall underneath your sink, cartridge replacement can occur in a flash.